nuitrcs/byod/meeting_format.md

 ## Roundtable

-Round 1: One sentence on how you're doing.
+Round 1

+* How are you doing in general?
+Non-research/work stuff affects projects too!
-Round 2: What was the goal for last week?
+* What was the goal for last week?
 Did you accomplish it?
-What went well and/or poorly?
+* What went well and/or poorly?
 What issues do you want to discuss later?

+Round 2

-Round 3: What is the goal for next week?
-What help do you need?
+* What is the goal for next week?
+* What help do you need?
+* Anything you want to discuss?

-Hold off discussion/help until the roundtable is over.
+Hold off more involved discussion/help until the roundtable is over.

 ## Group Discussion